What are stocks? And what is a Stock Market?

 - Secondary Market: All subsequent trading goes on in the secondary market where participants include both institutional and individual investors.

-Market Capitalization: Market Cap or Market capitalization refers to the total market value of a company’s outstanding shares.
+— Market Capitalization: Market Cap or Market capitalization refers to the total market value of a company’s outstanding shares.
 It is calculated by multiplying a company’s shares outstanding by the current market price of one share.
-The investment community uses this figure to determine a company’s size, as opposed to using sales or total asset figures.
+The investment community uses this figure to determine a company’s size, as opposed to its competitor, industry and market as a whole.

 Save Upto 90% on Brokerage FeeTrade Brains' recommended top brokers to open demat and trading account in India